Sleeping pills may be sedatives or hypnotics, and they come in many forms. People can choose natural, prescription, or over-the-counter pills.

 Sleeping pills for insomnia

-For a person with insomnia, it is usually best to take a sleeping aid just before or at bedtime.
+A person with insomnia should take a sleeping aid just before or at bedtime.

 Sleeping pills for jet lag